ichiban/proxima/README.md

 ## What is this?

-**Proxima** is the only reasonable proxy manager.
+**Proxima** is an intelligent proxy manager that lets you get the most out of HTTP proxies and proxy providers.

+- Rule-based proxy selection
+- Filters out unavailable / malicious proxies
+- Rotates proxies
-- Works with any HTTP proxies
+- Works with any HTTP tunneling proxies
-- Supports a variety of HTTP proxy providers such as Bright Data (formerly known as Luminati), Oxylabs, GeoSurf, Smartproxy, and so on
+- Supports a variety of proxy providers such as Bright Data (formerly known as Luminati), Oxylabs, GeoSurf, Smartproxy, and so on
-- Incredibly flexible

 ## Usage